nathanPenfield/Space-Invaders-Game/README.md

 # SpaceInvadersGame
-Rip off of space invaders for a project in computer graphics class
+Space invaders game for a project in computer graphics class